european-summer-of-code/esoc2025/cards/ecospecs.md

 ecoSPECS, a German engineering service provider, has compiled a unique dataset with documentation examples from real and stylized cleanroom and equipment designs.

 For an easy start, a simplified batch of requirement documents are provided.
-Examples come in pairs of user requirements (user requirement specification document - URSD) and functional specification documents (FSD).
+Examples come in pairs of user requirements (user requirement specification document = URS document) and functional specification documents (FS document).
 Both types of document combine formulaic structure with free content.

-A useful AI system should be able to create a FSD from an URSD instance, with significantly reduced expert input, focusing on content rather than form (e.g., via content prompts).
+A useful AI system should be able to create a FS document from an URS document, with significantly reduced expert input, focusing on content rather than form (e.g., via content prompts).

-Experts to evaluate quality of machine generated FSD, in an overall or detail fashion, will be readily accessible throughout the project period.
+Experts to evaluate quality of machine generated FS document, in an overall or detail fashion, will be readily accessible throughout the project period.

 Stretch goals may include:

-* building a performance measurement suite for quality of FSD,
+* building a performance measurement suite for quality of FS documents,
-* full process mapping with AI automation,
+* widening coverage of AI/automation to further parts of the process,
 * retrieval augmented generation use cases,

 all accompanied by unique data sets compiled by ecoSPECS.